All Episodes

 They couldn't continue that or let that continue, so they were neutralized in 2012 by Obama's IRS.

-Romney donors threatened with audits, conservative groups in the IRS crosshairs, conservative grassroots groups that scared the daylights out of the White House were handcuffed.
+Conservative groups and the IRS crosshairs, conservative grassroots groups that scared the daylights out of the White House were handcuffed.

 I can't say with certainty that the targeting of the Tea Party made a difference, but it didn't help.

-Clear in the playing field for Democratic candidates so they don't have to face obstacles, in this case Hillary, without getting indicted.
+Now you got the FBI manipulating the same way the IRS did four years ago, clearing the playing field for Democratic candidates so they don't have to face obstacles, in this case, Hillary, without getting indicted.

 Wall Street Journal investigation, they go through page by page today.

-And if Bleachbit doesn't prove criminal intent, what will?
+And if Bleach Bit doesn't prove criminal intent, what will?

-Well, anyway, usually the FBI's kind of interested in any potential destruction of evidence, they ended up destroying the emails after they were subpoenaed.
+They ended up destroying the emails after they were subpoenaed.

 Comey didn't even attend the interview with her.